rule

 Text 2

 Cursed by a brahmin to die by a snake-bird, he was never overwhelmed by the great fear of death because he had consciously surrendered himself to the Supreme Lord.
+(Vedabase)

 Text 3

-After having left behind all the ones surrouding him understood he the actual position of the Invincible One when he gave up his material body at the bank of the Ganges as a disciple of the son of Vyâsa [S'ukadeva Gosvâmî].
+After having left behind all the ones surrouding him understood he the actual position of the Invincible One when he gave up his material body at the bank of the Ganges as a disciple of the son of Vyāsa [S'ukadeva Gosvāmī].
+(Vedabase)

 Text 4

 Not even at the time of their death will they be confused who remember His feet, occupy themselves with His hymns and appreciate the nectarine stories in which He is glorified.
+(Vedabase)

 Text 5

 Even though he is present everywhere, can the personality of Kali not flourish as long as the mighty ruler, the son of Abhimanyu, is the one factually ruling.
+(Vedabase)

 Text 6

-The moment the Supreme Lord left this earth, appeared Kali, he who promotes irreligion, in this world.
+The moment the Supreme Lord left this earth, Kali, he who promotes irreligion, appeared in this world.

 Text 7

 The emperor being a realist going for the essence was never envious with the personality of Kali.
 Like a bee going for the nectar, knew he that auspicious things lead to immediate success, while one working for the inauspicious never attains.
+(Vedabase)

 Text 8

 Kali who in the eyes of the weaker ones appears to be a great power is to the selfcontrolled a cause of apprehension, and thus was he as a tiger among man the one who took care among the careless.
+(Vedabase)

 Text 9

-Upon your request have I related as good as all the stories about the pious Parîkchit that can be told in relation to Vâsudeva.
+Upon your request have I related as good as all the stories about the pious Parīkchit that can be told in relation to Vāsudeva.
+(Vedabase)

 Text 10

 Those who want to develop and expand themselves should take notice of all and everything about the Supreme Lord His wonders, transcendental qualities and uncommon deeds I spoke of."
+(Vedabase)

 Text 11